ywamsendai/ywamsendai-wiki/docs/finances.md

-#Member Finances
+# Member Finances

-This page details fundraising goals we feel are good for our team members to aim for, details the YWAM Sendai Team Member Fee, and gives some tips on budgeting.
+This page details fundraising goals we feel are good for our team members to aim for, details the YWAM Sendai Team Member Contribution, and gives some tips on budgeting.

-##Financial Support Levels
+## Financial Support Levels

 In YWAM, nobody gets paid by YWAM!
 In fact, YWAMers pay to work!
-(See below).
+(See contribution below).
 In all honesty, we have a value for total reliance on God and to have faith that God is who He says He is - Provider.
 We believe that God will fully provide for those He calls to the mission field.

 As a mission field, Japan is a particularly expensive place for a missionary.
 We have seen people come in faith, with hardly any pledged financial support.
 Actually, God has led YWAMers in this way and provided for them fully!
 And we believe God is still capable of doing that in Japan!
 But we have seen people like this struggle, and for whatever reason, their finances do not come in.
 This is disheartening.
 But it is especially difficult when people start to get into debt because it is so expensive to live here!
 We don't know the reasons why God allows for this, but we don't believe its ever God's plan for people to struggle continuously and to get into debt.